HALRobotics/HAL.Documentation/docs/Grasshopper/1-Getting-Started/Contents.md

 [<img src="../../assets/images/12Parameters.PNG">](../../assets/images/12Parameters.PNG)
 <em>The HAL parameters are shaped as blue hexagon.</em>

-Within the **HAL Robotics** tab, you will see 7 (at the time of writing) panels of components.
+Within the **HAL Robotics** tab, you will see a set of panels.
 These are ordered and organized to guide you through the process of setting up your processes in the HAL Robotics Framework.

 [<img src="../../assets/images/12Components.PNG">](../../assets/images/12Components.PNG)
 <em>The HAL Robotics tab is ordered following the software workflow, from the robot cell modelling, to the procedure execution utilities.</em>